Gun law in the Czech Republic: Using firearms and shooting ranges

-There are about two hundred places opened for the public.
+There are about two hundred shooting ranges opened for the public.
 Any adult can visit such a range and shoot from available weapons.
-A person without a gun license has to be supervised (if younger than 18, then by a person at least 21 years old who has been a holder of a gun license for at least 3 years).
+A person without firearms authorization has to be supervised (if younger than 18, then by a person at least 21 years old who has been a holder of firearms authorization for at least 3 years).

 Rules on open and concealed carry

 Gun safes for civilian firearms at a courthouse in Prague.
 It is forbidden to carry any weapons within a courthouse.
 Visitors can leave their firearms at gun safes upon entry, before undergoing airport-style security check.